varnish/hitch/README.md

    careful review of patches is conducted before being pushed to github.
- * Periodically, a version tag will be pushed to github for an old(er) changeset--0.1, 0.2, etc.  These tags mark a particular release of `stud` that has seen heavy testing and several weeks of production stability.
+ * Periodically, a version tag will be pushed to github for an old(er) changeset--0.1, 0.2, etc.  These tags mark a particular release of `hitch` that has seen heavy testing and several weeks of production stability.
 Conservative users are advised to use a tag.
- * `stud` has an optional build that utilizes shared memory-based SSL contexts and UDP peer communication to keep a session cache between many child processes running on many machines.
+ * `hitch` has an optional build that utilizes shared memory-based SSL contexts and UDP peer communication to keep a session cache between many child processes running on many machines.
 The use of this build can dramatically speed up SSL handshakes on many-core and/or clustered deployments.
    However, it's important to acknowledge the inevitable theoretical security tradeoffs associated with the use of this (substantially more complex) binary.
-Therefore, the deeply paranoid are advised to use only the standard `stud` binary at the cost of some performance.
+Therefore, the deeply paranoid are advised to use only the standard `hitch` binary at the cost of some performance.

 Requirements and Limitations
 ----------------------------

-`stud` requires:
+`hitch` requires:

     libev >= 4
     openssl (recent, >=1.0.0 recommended)

-Stud currently works on Linux, OpenBSD, FreeBSD, and MacOSX.
+hitch currently works on Linux, OpenBSD, FreeBSD, and MacOSX.
 It has been tested the most heavily on Linux/x86_64.

 While porting it to other POSIX platforms is likely trivial, it hasn't be done yet.
 Patches welcome!

-If you're handling a large number of connections, you'll probably want to raise `ulimit -n` before running `stud`.
+If you're handling a large number of connections, you'll probably want to raise `ulimit -n` before running `hitch`.
-It's very strongly recommended to not run `stud` as root; ideally, it would be run as a user ("stud", perhaps) that does nothing but run `stud`.
-Stud will setuid (using -u) after binding if you need to bind to a low port (< 1024).
+It's very strongly recommended to not run `hitch` as root; ideally, it would be run as a user ("hitch", perhaps) that does nothing but run `hitch`.  hitch will setuid (using -u) after binding if you need to bind to a low port (< 1024).

 Installing
 ----------

-To install `stud`:
+To install `hitch`:

+    $ ./bootstrap   # if running from git
+    $ ./configure
     $ make
     $ sudo make install